 Add in the seasoned steak and use tongs to toss and coat.
 Submerge the steak into the sesame marinade, cover tightly and refrigerate for 2 to 4 hours.
 Easy-peasy.

-Thread the steak with largely diced red onion onto metal skewers (soak wooden skewers for at least 30 minutes if using those instead) and preheat your grill to 450°.
+Meanwhile, thread the steak with large pieces of red onion onto metal skewers (soak wooden skewers for at least 30 minutes if using those instead).

 Meanwhile, pour the marinade into a skillet and bring to a boil.
 Cook for 5 minutes before whisking in a slurry of 1-1/2 tablespoons of both cornstarch and cold water.
 Once thickened, remove the sauce/glaze off of the heat and measure out 1/2 cup.

 Place the skewers onto your preheated grill grates.
 Cover and grill for 6 to 8 minutes or until a grill marks form and the skewers easily release from the grill.
 Turn and brush the skewers with the glaze and cook for an additional 2 to 4 minutes.
 Brushing on more glaze as your go.

 Remove the skewers once they have good grill marks and are sticky.